Lucy BAILEY, United Kingdom

-Define, oversee and carry out a work programme of technical activities related to the development, evaluation and communication of safety cases as a basis for confidence and decision-making pertaining to the development of repositories for long-lived radioactive waste.
-Emphasis is on the identification and resolution of issues; the development of technical tools for which there is international interest; and publication of findings where appropriate.
+Define, oversee and carry out a work programme of technical activities related to the development, evaluation and communication of safety cases in different stages of repository programmes as a basis for confidence and decision-making pertaining to the development of geological disposal facilities for long-lived radioactive waste.
+Emphasis is on the identification and resolution of issues; the development of knowledge, approaches, methods and technical tools for which there is interest of member countries on safety case development; and publication of findings where appropriate.

-Facilitate, communication and information exchange between IGSC members to promote frank interchange between peers.
-In particular, the IGSC provides a neutral forum for discussion with a view to identify emerging issues and trends, review the state of the art and promote further understanding and develop common views, including the development of tools.
+Facilitate communication and information exchange between IGSC members to promote frank interchange between peers.
+In particular, the IGSC provides a neutral forum for discussion with a view to identifying emerging issues and trends, reviewing the state-of-the-art and promoting further understanding and developing common views, including the development of tools and methods.

-Promote the exchange of information and strive for common understanding, shared approaches and methods for the development and documentation of safety cases.
+Promote the exchange of information and strive for common understanding, shared approaches and methods for the development, documentation and evaluation of safety cases by the operator, regulator and research and development organisations.
 Emphasis is on strategic and methodological issues.

 Cooperate and collaborate with other NEA and international groups on the various issues of safety case development and communication.
 In particular, collaborate on approaches to increase stakeholder confidence in the safety case (Safety Case Communication).
 If there are common needs and interest, collaborate to share deep geological repository (DGR) safety case experience with NEA groups working on the safety of other disposal facilities (for example near-surface facilities).